Ollynov/Front-End-Developer-Interview-Questions-Part-II/README.md

 ```
 Every DOM node also has a nodeType property which will return a number, that represents what sort of node it is.
 A 1 represents a regular element.
 A 3 represents text.
 An 8 represents a comment block.

+# React
+### Why should the render() function of a component be 'pure', and what does that mean?

+For starters, the render() function doesn't necessarily need to be 'pure', but it _should be_ so it does not produce any tricky errors, and so that your entire app can have a structure that is easier to reason about.
+A pure function must return the same result each time that it is invoked.
+For render(), this means that it should not modify component state.
+The lifecycle functions, such as componentWillMount() and componentDidMount() should be used for state change.

 # Non- Categorized for now
 ### What is 'use strict' mode?